 - 1. The auction is St. Vincent de Paul School's largest fundraiser.
 We host a Gala Dinner Oral Auction to support the full mission of the school and is held each year.
 The Auction Coordinator and a team of volunteers work throughout the year to create a special evening celebrating and financing the gift of Catholic education.
 Per the tuition contract, families donate, "procure" items for the auction, or they can buy out.
-Buy-out money is used by the [Name] procurement team to purchase quality items for the auction.
-(Please see [Name] Financial Policies for additional information). - 2.
+Buy-out money is used by the auction coordinator to purchase quality items for the auction. - 2.
 St. Vincent de Paul School REVENUE ALLOCATIONS - a.
 The proceeds from fundraisers shall be designated as follows: - i.
 100% for the general fund, except for designed funded items. - b.
 Any deviation from the above allocations needs approval by the pastoral leader, principal, and School Commission.